kaysalawu/azure-network-terraform/1-hub-and-spoke/4-hub-spoke-nva-dual-region/README.md

 ## Cleanup

-1. In order to avoid terraform errors when re-deploying this lab, run a cleanup script to remove diagnostic settings that may not be removed after the resource group is deleted.

-   (Optional) Navigate back to the lab directory (if you are not already there)
+1. (Optional) Navigate back to the lab directory (if you are not already there)

    ```sh
    cd azure-network-terraform/1-hub-and-spoke/4-hub-spoke-nva-dual-region
    ```

+2. In order to avoid terraform errors when re-deploying this lab, run a cleanup script to remove diagnostic settings that may not be removed after the resource group is deleted.

    ```sh
    sh ../../scripts/_cleanup.sh Hs14RG